-Facilitated by the STR segment, dispersal of tourism activity towards more rural and intermediate areas has numerous benefits.
-This includes a more equitable distribution of economic benefits among communities, preservation of cultural and natural resources in over-visited areas, and the opportunity for travellers to experience authentic local culture and hospitality.
-Retaining economic activity to more rural areas in Spain contributes to job creation and allows for the retention of services in these areas, helping to prevent depopulation.

-As part of the STR segment, Airbnb has played an important role in reshaping tourism in Spain by guiding travellers towards lesser-known destinations, away from crowded tourist hotspots.
-With 70% of bookings on Airbnb taking place in non-urban or low-density urban areas, 83 the platform promotes travel diversity and helps uncover hidden gems.

-Figure 33: STR Guest Nights in Predominantly Rural Areas (NUTS 3)

-Source: Tourism Economics, based on Eurostat STR data

-TOURISM ECONOMICS

-TOURISM ECONOMICS

-An example of this is the impact that Airbnb has had on Spain's olive oil tourism.
+2022 2023 An example of this is the impact that Airbnb has had on Spain's olive oil tourism.
 In 2023, STRs listed on Airbnb in towns and areas close to Protected Designation of Origin (PDO) areas for olive oil generated almost €24 million in host income, an increase of more than 50% as compared to 2019, and over €120 million in spending in local commerce.
-The growth in the number of travellers has been very similar and in 2023 nearly 260,000 people stayed in STRs listed on Airbnb and located in a Spanish PDO for olive oil, which represents an increase of 15% compared to 2022 and 40% compared to 2019.84

-Around 150 small towns and municipalities (99% of them located in rural areas) welcomed their first guest in 2023, and more than 5,000 localities are now represented on Airbnb through a host from that area.85 Airbnb's role in promoting these rural experiences enhances the appeal of these destinations, empowers local communities, and encourages sustainable tourism practices.
+The growth in the number of travellers has been very similar and in 2023 nearly 260,000 people stayed in STRs listed on Airbnb and located in a Spanish PDO for olive oil, which represents an increase of 15% compared to 2022 and 40% compared to 2019.
+Around 150 small towns and municipalities (99% of them located in rural areas) welcomed their first guest in 2023, and more than 5,000 localities are now represented on Airbnb through a host from that area.
+Airbnb's role in promoting these rural experiences enhances the appeal of these destinations, empowers local communities, and encourages sustainable tourism practices.
 By providing economic activity in destinations that might otherwise be at risk from depopulation, STRs support local economies, helping to raise living standards and maintain key services.

-4.4 Portugal

-In 2023, 39.5 million guest nights were spent in STRs in Portugal, with these guests spending just under €6.4 billion in the local economy.
+4.4 Portugal 4.4.1 Economic impact of STRs In 2023, 39.5 million guest nights were spent in STRs in Portugal, with these guests spending just under €6.4 billion in the local economy.
 Of this, 23% (€1.5 billion) was paid directly to STR hosts.
 Overall, STR activity contributed almost €7.3 billion to Portugal's national GDP in 2023, supporting just under 120,500 jobs.
-86 These Figures underscore the vital role of STRs in sustaining economic growth and employment within Portugal's local economy.
+These figures underscore STR's vital role in sustaining economic growth and employment within Portugal's local economy.
 Of the 39.5 million guest nights spent in STRs in Portugal, domestic travellers accounted for 13% in 2023.
 Other key source markets included Spain, contributing 11%, and Germany which accounted for 9%.
-Travellers from the United States made up 8% of total guest nights, while 46% came from a range of other markets.
-Similarly, international guests accounted for 91% of total STR-linked spending

-4.4.2 Local travel trends: tourism dispersal and its impact on local communities in Portugal

-In recent years, the STR segment consolidated its presence throughout Portugal, with considerable economic benefits for local communities, particularly in rural and sparsely populated areas.
+Travellers from the United States made up 8% of total guest nights, while 46% came from a range of other European and international markets.
+Similarly, international guests accounted for 91% of total STR-linked spending.
+This highlights the strong appeal of STRs for European and international tourists alike.
+4.4.2 Local travel trends: tourism dispersal and its impact on local communities in Portugal The STR segment consolidated its presence throughout the Portuguese territory, with considerable economic benefits for local communities, particularly in rural and sparsely populated areas.
 STRs provide an effective way to spread tourism across the country, ensuring that regions outside of major cities like Lisbon and Porto also benefit from tourism spending.
-Data from Portugal's National Statistics Institute highlight that STRs have been essential in revitalising local economies, in creating jobs, and in diversifying the country's tourism offering.87 In small towns along the world-famous Camino de Santiago, STRs listed on Airbnb supported €19.2 million in revenue to hosts located in the small villages and towns along the route.88
+Data from Portugal's National Statistics Institute highlight that STRs have been essential in revitalising local economies, in creating jobs, and in diversifying the country's tourism offering.
+In small towns along the world-famous Camino de Santiago, STRs listed on Airbnb supported €19.2 million in revenue to hosts located in the small villages and towns along the route.
 One of the key drivers behind the growth of STRs in Portugal has been the unique STR offer: the Douro Valley and Alentejo are rural areas with rich cultural heritage, natural beauty, and a vibrant vineyard market.
 STRs located in these areas provide sustainable and local accommodation solutions and unique experiences: stays near vineyards on Airbnb for instance grew by 16% in Portugal during the summer of 2023, compared to the same period the previous year.
-89 These regions, traditionally less frequented by international tourists, have seen an increase in bookings, which has in turn spurred local economic activities.
+These regions, traditionally less frequented by international tourists, have seen an increase in bookings, which has in turn spurred local economic activities.
+Figure 34: Summary Impacts of STRs in Portugal, 2023